JaneliaSciComp/G4_Display_Tools/docs/software_setup.md

 ```

 After a few seconds to open the Host and load the experiment, the test protocol should begin to display on the arena.

+### Create and run an experiment without the GUI

+There is one other way to both create and run an experiment without any reliance on the Designer and Conductor software.
+It requires more coding, but is available for users who are interested in seeing what goes into making an experiment on their own.
+Open the file `G4_Display_Tools\G4_Example_Experiment_Scripts\create_experiment_G4_example.m`.
+There you will see a long list of user-defined parameters.
+For right now, don't edit anything except perhaps the first two items, the name of your test experiment and the path where you want to save it.
+Simply run the file.
+You can check the file location listed at the top of the script afterward to confirm your experiment saved.
+Next, run the file `G4_Display_Tools\G4_Example_Experiment_Scripts\run_experiment_G4_example.m`.

+You should see an experiment run on the arena, and text updates should appear in your matlab command window until the experiment is finished.

 ## Configure Data Processing